pietro-talli/effective_cartpole/README.md

 # Titolo del paper

-This repo containes the code of the work "Titolo del paper".
+This repo contains the code of the work "Titolo del paper".
 [Quantizer.py](https://github.com/pietro-talli/effective_cartpole/blob/main/Quantizer.py) contains the main Neural Network models.
 While in [utils.py](https://github.com/pietro-talli/effective_cartpole/blob/main/utils.py) there are the main functions to train the models.
 In particular
 - `train_sensor_policy_PSNR`: trains the Sensor policy with respect to the technical problem
 - `train_sensor_policy_semantically`: trains the Sensor policy for the semantic problem